-Apart from molasses, the main raw material, the Company uses other chemical substances in the production of ethanol.
-In 2017-2019, chemical ingredients accounted for 1.82 percent, 1.78 percent and 2.16 percent of the ethanol production cost.
-Yeast, urea, diammonium phosphate, anti-foam and sulfuric acid are among the essential chemicals used in the production process.
+The Company uses chemical substances in the production of ethanol accounted to 1.96 percent of ethanol cost.
+Yeast, Urea, Diammonium phosphate, Anti-foam and Sulfuric acid are among the essential chemicals used in the production process.
 Most of the substances are supplied by domestic manufacturers and/or distributors.
 As quality is top priority, the Company focuses on purchasing only from manufacturers and/or distributors that deliver quality ingredients accurately and punctually as defined in the orders.
 The Company has prepared an Approved Vendor List collating quality manufacturers and/or distributors.
 The list is updated every two years through performance reviews and assessments.
 Orders are placed on a minimum stock basis.
 As stocks are reduced to minimum amounts that must be retained, ERP reports the situation to the concerned personnel to reorder.
 The system enables the Company to achieve efficient stock management and maintain appropriate inventories of raw materials.